Lamroj02/Lamroj02/README.md

-- 👋 Hi, I’m @Lamroj02, otherwise known as Saroj
+- 👋 Hi, I’m @Lamroj02, otherwise known as Saroj Lama.
-- 👀 I’m interested in who knows for sure really
+- 👀 I’m interested in back-end development (C#, Java) but am also looking to expand my skills for front-end too!
-- 🌱 I’m currently learning smth probably
+- 🌱 I’m currently learning React.js and would like to later pursue Node for full-stack development.
-- 💞️ I’m looking to collaborate on smth ig but idk what
 - 📫 How to reach me ... email - lamroj02@gmail.com

 <!---